 Choosing the best app development framework needs to be a carefully thought-out decision depending on your business requirements, user spread (devices, connectivity, locations, etc.), and the resources available at your disposal.
 In this blog, we are going to share some of our experiences and Industry best practices to determine how to decide on a framework for creating your mobile or web application.

-Factors to consider when selecting an App Development Framework:
+Factors to consider when selecting a Mobile App Development Framework:

 - Performance-: While most frameworks are good performers they are certainly not equals.
 If performance is your priority, choose a framework that directly translates the code to native elements.